Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Insulin-sensitive women lost

-more on low-carb/high-fat diets. |
+lost more on low-carbohydrate/high-fat diets. |

 Tailoring diet macronutrient